PSL 2022: Shaheen Afridi's consecutive sixes in final over stun everyone

-Lahore Qalandars skipper Shaheen Afridi surprised everyone with his three towering sixes and a four in the final over of the game against Peshawar Zalmi.
+Lahore Qalandars skipper Shaheen Afridi surprised everyone with his three towering sixes and a four in the final over of Monday’s Pakistan Super League (PSL) game against Peshawar Zalmi.
 He scored 39 runs off just 20 balls.

+.@iShaheenAfridi with a bat is something we want to get used to. #HBLPSL7 l #LevelHai pic.twitter.com/ldw5lFIrgn

 Lahore Qalanders required 23 runs off the final over to win the game when Shaheen Afridi produced a batting master-class.
 He deposited the young fast bowler Muhammad Umer for three sixes and a four and took the game to super over.